 Transverse (Thermal) Cracking

-Cracks perpendicular to the pavement's centerline or laydown direction.
-Usually a type of thermal cracking.
+Transverse cracks are cracks perpendicular to the pavement’s centerline or laydown direction and are usually a type of thermal cracking caused by temperature fluctuations.

 A large transverse crack caused by the pavement's contraction in cold weather.
 The crack has subsequently been patched as a temporary fix.